privefl/bigdfr/README.md

   summarize(min_length = min(Sepal.Length))
 ```

+## Differences with {dplyr}

+- In `group_by`, variables are passed the same way as in `select`.
+If you want to use temporary variables, use `mutate`.
+- This is allowed to `summarize` data with a function that returns a value of length > 1 (you'll get a list-column).
+- When adding columns to an FDF (e.g. with `mutate`), these columns always go last even if they existed before.
+This means that you can do `FDF(iris) %>% mutate(Sepal.Width = Sepal.Width + 10) %>% pull()` to get the newly created "Sepal.Width" variable.
+- You can't have list-columns stored in a FDF.

 ## TODO

 1. speed up `group_by()`
 1. support factors
 1. implement `n()`
 1. implement grouped mutates and filters
-1. implement fresh backingfile?
+1. implement fresh backingfile? (when subview is too small -> just use `as_tibble()`?)
+1. support dates
 1. ...

-## Differences with {dplyr}

-- In `group_by`, variables are passed the same way as in `select`.
-If you want to use temporary variables, use `mutate`.
-- This is allowed to `summarize` data with a function that returns a value of length > 1.
-- When adding columns to an FDF (e.g. with `mutate`), these columns always go last even if they existed before.
-This means that you can do `FDF(iris) %>% mutate(Sepal.Width = Sepal.Width + 10) %>% pull()` to get the newly created "Sepal.Width" variable.